FusionPower/GPS/README.md

 d = R ⋅ c"
 (Veness, 2020)

+This all happens internally however the time and distance information is not displayed until the user clics on "compute!".
+This is a button defined in the "mapa.xml" layout.
+It's behaviour is included in the "MainActivity.java" file in the function "onClic" which does the computation described above and prints it to the screen.

 Functions
 Location Callback: It gets notified with location changes or location indeterminations.
 It yields a LocationResult with which we can obtain latitude and longitude coordinates.